 Denzil Mohammed, MS

 Denzil Mohammed is an intercultural communications professional who works to build understanding across boundaries utilizing an asset-based approach.
 Since 2011, he has managed specialized online education, a variety of research initiatives, and collaborative public events that promote immigrants as economic and social assets to America as director of The ILC Public Education Institute.

 Ariana Moir, MA

 Ariana Moir specializes in adult learning and educational programming.
-With over ten years of experience in the not-for-profit and education fields, her background includes teaching English in adult education and university settings and creating cross-cultural programs for educators, families and students.
+With over 10 years of experience in the not-for-profit and education fields, her background includes teaching English in adult education and university settings and creating cross-cultural programs for educators, families and students.
 She is the education program coordinator at The ILC Public Education Institute.